AmitRastogi23/Virtual-Assistant/README.md

 ## 📌 Project Overview

 The Virtual Assistant is a browser-based interactive application developed using core web technologies.
-It is designed to simulate an intelligent assistant capable of responding to user inputs and executing basic commands.
+It is designed to simulate an intelligent assistant capable of responding to user inputs and executing basic commands. <br>
 This project highlights practical implementation of front-end engineering, DOM manipulation, and interactive UI design.

 ### 🌐 Live Demo